On this page

-If agreement cannot be reached about when long service leave is to be taken once entitlement to long service leave has accrued, an employer may direct an employee to take leave at a particular time by giving at least 3 months written notice.
-An employee can, however, seek an order from the magistrates court regarding their leave.
+- If an agreement can't be reached about when LSL is to be taken – once an entitlement to LSL has accrued – an employer may direct an employee to take leave at a particular time by giving at least 3 (three) months written notice.
+An employee can, however, seek an order from the Magistrates' Court regarding their leave.

 Taking LSL in advance

-The employee and employer may agree on the leave being taken before an entitlement is actually due.
-If the employment is then terminated before the long service leave is accrued, the employer may recover the amount of any advance payment.
+- The employee and employer may agree on the leave being taken before an entitlement is actually due.
+If the employment is then terminated before LSL is accrued – the employer may recover the amount of any advance payment.